ashleylclark/nps-app/README.md

 ### Authorization

 An authorization key is needed to access data in the NPS API.
-The key will need to be added to a `.env` file in the backend directory using the `.env.sample` file as a template.
+The key will need to be added to a `.env` file in the backend directory using the backend's `.env.sample` file as a template.

-A similar procedure is necessary for connecting the frontend and backend together, using the backend's url and `.env.sample` file in the frontend directory as a template.
+A similar procedure is necessary for connecting the frontend and backend together, using the backend's url and the frontend's `.env.sample` file to create a `.env` file in the frontend directory as a template.

-## Reflection

-In completing this project I learned many things.
-I learned how to create a monolithic repository consisting of a React and Vite frontend and Node.js backend.
-I learned how to use React Router so that my web application is able to navigate between multiple pages.
-I was also able to further develop my understanding of website elements, HTML and CSS.

-I learned how to create a backend Express API that is able to communicate with my frontend app and a public API with multiple endpoints.
-I was also able to learn how to publicly deploy both the frontend and backend web applications so that they can be used by anyone and not solely on my local device.

-This project helped me grow and develop an understanding how to create a web application that is more than HTML and is able to communicate with an outside source.